 75th Ranger Regiment The 75th Ranger Regiment is a lethal, agile and flexible force, capable of conducting direct-action raids and forced entry operations across the entire spectrum of combat.
 The Regiment sustains deployed forces conducting combat operations in Iraq and Afghanistan.
-It is also transforming to meet future operational requirements, without sacrificing mission success.
-Each of the three geographically dispersed Ranger battalions can deploy anywhere in the world for no-notice missions.
+It is also transforming to meet future operational requirements without sacrificing mission success.
+Each of the three geographically dispersed Ranger Rifle Battalions can deploy anywhere in the world for no-notice missions.
 Their capabilities include direct-action raids, seizing key terrain such as airfields, and destroying strategic facilities.
-Rangers are capable of conducting squadregimental-size operations using a variety of infiltration techniques including airborne, air assault and ground platforms.
+Rangers are capable of conducting squad through regimental-size operations using a variety of infiltration techniques including airborne, air assault and ground platforms.
+The Regimental Special Troops Battalion provides the Ranger Regiment and Special Operations Forces with increased operational capabilities to sustained combat operations.
+The RSTB conducts command and control communications, computers, intelligence, surveillance and reconnaissance functions in support of the Regiment and other special operations task forces.
 The Regiment has an intensive screening and selection process.
 Rangers are resourced to maintain exceptional proficiency, experience and readiness.
-Their training encompasses arctic, jungle, desert and mountain operations, as well as amphibious instruction.
+Their training encompasses arctic, jungle, desert and mountain operations as well as amphibious instruction.
 Training and executing missions at night and during adverse weather demonstrates their motto, "Rangers lead the way."